satrai-lab/hanalytics/README.md

 #### Step 1: Obtain HAnalytics Backup Image

-- Access the prepared backup image from the following link:
+- Access the prepared backup image from the following link (google drive was used due to github storage limitations, will resort to lts github in the future):
 [HAnalytics Backup Image (Google Drive)](https://drive.google.com/drive/folders/1H0lJDAoUBGu3_f2oSRdEfc_EBBaspHtf)

 #### Step 2: Restoring from Backup in Home Assistant